prawnzyy/tp/docs/UserGuide.md

 <box type="warning" >

 **Caution:**
-If your changes to the data file makes its format invalid, Inventory will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, all data will be discarded and you will start with an empty data file the next run.
 Hence, it is recommended to take a backup of the file before editing it.
 </box>

 --------------------------------------------------------------------------------------------------------------------